demirantay/notebook/compsci/compilers/cooper-n-torczon/part-2.md

 case of an nfa.
 Thus, an nfa is at least as powerful as a dfa.
 Any nfa can be simulated by a dfa—

-- `Regular Expression to NFA:Thompson’s Construction` -- left it at this header (http://www.r-5.org/files/books/computers/compilers/writing/Keith_Cooper_Linda_Torczon-Engineering_a_Compiler-EN.pdf)
+- `Regular Expression to NFA:Thompson’s Construction` -- left it at this header pg 70

 - `NFA to DFA: The Subset Construction` --